 ROSEN, NATIONAL TRIAL LAWYERS, Encourages YS Biopharma Co., Ltd. f/k/a Summit Healthcare Acquisition Corp.
 Investors to Inquire About Securities Class Action Investigation – YS, SMIH

 WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of YS Biopharma Co., Ltd. f/k/a Summit Healthcare Acquisition Corp.
-(NASDAQ: YS, SMIH).
+YS SMIH))).

 SO WHAT: If you purchased YS Biopharma's securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.